 CART and C-Print aren’t technically interpreter services but they still deserve a mention as they are a fantastic and innovative solution for the classroom.
 These services are designed for deaf or hard-of-hearing students.

-It’s most easily described as subtitles for live discussions.
-Spoken language is translated instantaneously into text and displayed in various forms such as on a computer or projected onto a screen in the classroom.
-A writer can either sit in the classroom with the student or work remotely via a high-powered microphone.
+The services are most easily described as subtitles for live discussions.
+Spoken language is translated instantaneously into text and displayed in various forums such as on a computer or projected onto a screen in the classroom.
+A writer can either sit in the classroom with the student or work remotely.
 This service is extremely popular on a college level and has gained traction in middle and high school as well.
 For younger children, these services are only effective if the student can read at the level in which the lesson is being given.

 - CART is an exact transcription of the class.